They say to err is human.

 Fine print for days leads customers to wonder...am I being played?

-And you’re certainly not going to get a customer referral from someone who’s suspicious of your intentions.
+And you’re certainly not going to get a customer referral from someone suspicious of your intentions.

 Do this instead: Keep.
 It.
 Simple.

-✅ Their pitch was clear and uncomplicated – $0 commission stock trading.
+✅ Their pitch was straightforward and uncomplicated – $0 commission stock trading.

-✅ Their process was streamlined – simply sign up with your email address.
+✅ Their process was streamlined – sign up with your email address.

 ✅ Their intentions were direct – customers only had one option – opt-in.

 ✅ Their follow-up email was automatic — ensuring customers felt the love. ????